OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 ### Volumes

 [Volume resources](http://g.octopushq.com/KubernetesVolumes) allow external data to be accessed by a Container resource via its file system.
 Volume resources are defined in the `Volumes` section, and later referenced by the container configuration.

+The volumes can reference externally storage, such as disks hosted by a cloud provider, network shares, or ConfigMap and Secret resources that are created outside of the step.

+The volumes can also reference ConfigMap and Secret resources created by the step.
+When created by the step, new ConfigMap and Secret resources are always created in Kubernetes with each deployment and their unqiue names are automatically referenced by the Deployment resource.
+This ensures that deployments see the data in their associated ConfigMap or Secret resource, and new deployments don't leave old deployments in an undefined state by overwriting their data.
+Once a deployment has successfully completed, old Secret and ConfigMap resources created by the step will be removed.

 Kubernetes provides a wide range of Volume resource types.
 The common, cloud agnostic Volume resource types can be configured directly by Octopus.
 Other Volume resource types are configured as raw YAML.